rhayes777/PyAutoFit/paper/paper.md

 # Software Description

 `PyAutoFit` is a PPL whose core design is providing a direct interface with the model, data, fitting procedure and results, allowing it to provide more complete management of the model-fitting task than other PPLs and making it suited to longer term software projects.
 Model components are written as Python classes, allowing `PyAutoFit` to define the model and associated parameters in an expressive way that is tied to the modeling software's API.
-A model fit then only requires that a `PyAutoFit` _Analysis_ class is writen, which combines the data, model and likelihood function and defines how the model-fit is performed using a non-linear search (e.g. `Dynesty` [@dynesty], `Emcee` [@emcee] or `PySwarms` [@pyswarms]).
+A model fit then only requires that a `PyAutoFit` _Analysis_ class is writen, which combines the data, model and likelihood function and defines how the model-fit is performed using a non-linear search (e.g. `dynesty` [@dynesty], `emcee` [@emcee] or `PySwarms` [@pyswarms]).

 The _Analysis_ class provides a model specific interface between `PyAutoFit` and the modeling software, allowing it to handle the 'heavy lifting' that comes with writing model-fitting software.
 This includes interfacing with the non-linear search, outputting results in a structured path format and model-specific visualization during and after the non-linear search.
 Results are output in a database structure with metadata that allows the _Aggregator_ tool to load results post-analysis via a Python script or Jupyter notebook.
 This includes methods for summarizing the results of every fit, filtering results to inspect subsets of model fits and visualizing results.
 Results are loaded as `Python` generators, ensuring the _Aggregator_ can be used to interpret large result datasets in a memory efficient way. `PyAutoFit` is therefore suited to 'big data' problems where independent fits to large homogeneous data-sets using an identical model-fitting procedure are performed.